Horizon-Private-Server/horizon-wiki/getting-online/pcsx2/README.md

 - [French](https://youtu.be/QLflmex8tA0) - last updated November 2022.
 Note that this video shows Ratchet and Clank 3 (Up Your Arsenal), but the setup process is the same for Gladiator/Deadlocked (Cette vidéo montre Ratchet and Clank 3, mais le processus de configuration est le même pour Gladiator).

 ## Other PCSX2 Setup Guides
 In case you need to use PCSX2 1.6 for some reason, [here is a guide for that version dating to 2021](/getting-online/pcsx2/1.6.md).
+Horizon staff recommends using PCSX2 1.7.

 ## Credits
 The Horizon staff would like to give a special thanks to several community members who have assisted with creating, updating, and providing feedback on these guides: